Skip to main content

 Student Employment Checklist

-Congratulations on accepting your new on-campus job, we hope your new position will be both challenging and rewarding.
+Congratulations on accepting your new on-campus job.
+We hope your new position will be both challenging and rewarding.
 Doane Human Resources is here to support you throughout the process.
-We are located on the lower level of the Art/Education Building in room 130, (behind the Admissions Office).
-You can also reach us at [email protected]

 Step 1: Complete the Required Paperwork